johnkcr/johnkcr/README.md

 ### Hi there 👋

+My name's John.
-Interested in way too many things, but most notably Javascript, Solidity and web development.
+Interested in way too many things, but most notably javascript, solidity and web development.